 The nightmare keeping healthcare IT executives tossing and turning at night?
 Headlines like this one: A tiny USB is stolen from the car of a health worker in Alaska resulting in the state paying $1.7 million in federal fines.

-Federal enforcement of health privacy laws is expected to become more stringent in 2013 and beyond, and companies responsible for securing Protected Health Information (PHI) must be more alert to compliance and potential data breaches.
+Federal enforcement of health privacy laws is expected to become more stringent and companies responsible for securing Protected Health Information (PHI) must be more alert to compliance and potential data breaches.

 “For the Department of Health and Human Services and OCR, this isn’t a risk that can be justified anymore.
 Healthcare organizations will comply or face steep fines”, said Nate Buchholz, Vice President of Information Services of Genesys Physician Hospital Organization (PHO).